 From your timeline, click on the Settings icon at the bottom of the left sidebar:

-Here, under the Working Days section, you'll be able to specify exactly which days of the week should be calculated as part of your task durations.
+Here, under the Working Days section in the General settings, you'll be able to specify exactly which days of the week should be calculated as part of your task durations.

 B) Set account-level working days